 helped make New Zealand a popular year-round destination.
 Winter

 has seen sustained growth in the popularity and accessibility of

-New Zealand competes closely with the US and Indonesia in the
+New Zealand competes closely with the United States of America and

-Australian market, as well as with domestic Australian destinations
+Indonesia in the Australian market, as well as with domestic

-such as Queensland and Western Australia, but New Zealand remains
+Australian destinations such as Queensland and Western Australia.

 Tourism New Zealand runs a range of campaign activities in